rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # The Story So Far
 We can't run exes.
 We can't load DLLs.
-We can't use vbscript or jscript.
+We can't use VBScript or JScript.
 We can't use PowerShell to import Windows functions.
 Fortunately, there is one avenue left to explore that may allow us import and call the Windows APIs above needed to inject code.

 <br/>
 <hr/>